 Nosegays – Small, rounded bouquets made up of bundled flowers and greenery.
 These bouquets are either tied or wired together.

 Oasis – Sponge-like foam used in floral arrangements to hold flowers.
 It also retains water to keep the blooms fresh

 Pomander – A flower-covered ball that hangs from a ribbon.
 It is an excellent choice for children wedding participants

 Posies – A bouquet like a nosegay, but smaller which makes it easier to hold.
 It can contain ribbons or silk flowers.

-Presentation – A bundle of long-stemmed flowers which held in a bride’s arms.
+Presentation – A bundle of long-stemmed flowers held in a bride’s arms.
 It is also known as the pageant bouquet.